EmmanuelCollegeStudentUnion/ecsu-server/content/posts/2019-03-18_which-cambridge-college-is-best-for-computer-science.md

   A second year Computer Scientist at Emmanuel College compares the best Cambridge Colleges for computer science and which he might choose if he had to pick again.
-This post is part of the Emmanuel College Student Union's blog where students answer the most search questions about Cambridge by prospective applicants.
+This post is part of the Emmanuel College Student Union's blog where students answer the most searched questions about Cambridge by prospective applicants.
 title: Which Cambridge college is best for Computer Science?
 subtitle: >-